- Peptide (C)REVAPITRGQGDQR, corresponding to amino acid residues 623-636 of human PLXNA1 (Accession Q9UIW2). Extracellular, N-terminus.

 - Cell surface detection of PLXNA1 by indirect flow cytometry in live intact human THP-1 monocytic leukemia cells:___ Cells.

 ___ Cells + Anti-Plexin-A1 (extracellular) Antibody (#APR-081), (2.5μg) + goat-anti-rabbit-FITC.

-The plexin family are transmembrane receptors, comprises four subfamilies- plexin-A, B, C, and D. In human, three members of the plexin-A subfamily have been isolated- plexin-A1, A2, and A3.
+The plexin family are transmembrane receptors, comprised four subfamilies: plexin-A, B, C, and D. In humans, three members of the plexin-A subfamily have been isolated: plexin-A1, A2, and A3.
 Plexin A1 is encoded by the PLXNA1 gene.